Mathics3/mathics-scanner/README.rst

   ``\[FormalA]``) and Wolfram's internal representation use the ``m̀athics_scanner.characters.named_characters`` dictionary.

-To regenerate JSON-format tables run:
+To regenerate JSON-format tables, run:

 ::

    $ mathics3-generate-json-table
    $ mathics3-generate-operator-json-table

-Without options ``mathics3-generate-json-table`` produces the maximum set of correspondences.
+Without options, ``mathics3-generate-json-table`` produces the maximum set of correspondences.

-In most applications though you may need just a few of these.
+In most applications, though, you may need just a few of these.
 The ``--field`` option can be used to narrow the list of entries to output in JSON.
 Run ``mathics3-generate-json-table --help`` for a full list of fields.